Flavor of Love season 2: Photo Shoot To The Death

 The episode begins the night, that Flav welcomes Season 1's Tiffany Pollard aka New York back to the house as a guest to help him decide about tomorrow night's eliminations for the seven remaining ladies.
 All the girls are pissed that New York returned to the house, because they hold New York in contempt.
-Flav leaves the girls alone and New York asks the girls about each other and Bootz lets New York know that she doesn't like her and doesn't want her there and that she's just another bitch trying to steal her man.
-New York and Bootz get into an argument, where New York calls Bootz a "dreamer" meaning she's just dreaming of Flav being her man.
+Flav leaves the girls alone and New York asks the girls about each other.
+They all express disgust with New Yorks presence, and Bootz lets New York know that she doesn't like her and doesn't want her there and that she's just another bitch trying to steal her man.
+New York and Bootz get into an argument, where New York calls Bootz a "dreamer" meaning she's just dreaming of Flav being her man, which Deelishis and Krazy find amusing.
 The next day, the girls wake up and are told to go to a photoshoot for URB Magazine.
 New York is in charge of how the women look.
-New York is yelling at everybody because they were late and screams to them to come down stairs.
+New York starts bullying everybody because they were late and screams to them to come down stairs.
 New York gets into an argument with Bootz when Bootz is late coming downstairs for the evaluation.
-New York has mean things to say to all of them (except Deelishis and Beautful).
+New York has mean things to say to all of the girls (except Deelishis and Beautiful).

-The girls head to the photoshoot and New York is once again giving the girls nasty comments.
-After the photoshoot, Buckwild and New York get into a fight over Buckwild being "darker than what she is".
-Flav steps in and takes Buckwild's side.
+The girls head to the photoshoot and New York is once again giving the girls mean comments.
+After the photoshoot, Buckwild and New York argue over Buckwild acting "darker than what she is".
+When Flav steps in, he comments that Buckwild looks like she "has an attitude".
+Buckwild tells him that its because New York is pissing her off by accusing her of acting "darker than she is" and telling her shes "uneducated".
+New York at first denied it, but when Nibblz reminded her that she called Buckwild "ignorant", Flav takes Buckwild's side.
 New York runs out crying and feels disrespected by Flav.
+All the girls are happy when New York storms out, while Flav brings her back.
 Meanwhile, the girls are upset that New York is there and Krazy decides to call her out.
-The two fight because Krazy is saying that New York is not in control of elimination and New York went on top of the table and touched her on the head which lead Flav to come and stop it.
+The two fight because Krazy is saying that New York is not in control of elimination and New York starts physically bullying Krazy by going on top of the table and touching her on the forehead, and then trying to pull out a chair from underneath Krazy, which lead Flav to come and stop it, by telling everybody that nobody is in charge of eliminations except him.